Best Things to do in Reykjavik in Winter + Travel Tips

 Even though I stayed in Iceland for about 12 nights in winter, I did not get to see the Northern Lights.
 Neither in Reykjavik nor when I did Northern Lights tours as they do not appear that often.
 I just got to see a glimpse of it but it was not what I expected or hoped for.

-You can take a half-day tour from Reykjavik for a better chance at this once-in-a-lifetime experience.
+You can take a half-day tour from Reykjavik for a better chance for this once-in-a-lifetime experience.

 Visit Harpa Center